falkr/ttm4175/pages/day3.md

 ```

 You should see a *default route* via the IP address 129.241.200.1, which corresponds to a router at NTNU responsible for forwarding our packets to and from the Internet.

+To see if we can send something back and forth between two computers, we can use the command `ping`.
+It does exactly what it sounds like...
+It sends a "ping" message to the other computer, which then answers.

+---
+type: youtube
+video: jr0JaXfKj68
+---

-Try pinging that router with the command `ping` as such:
+Try pinging that router with the command `ping`:

 ```bash
 ping 129.241.200.1